Back

 How to test the multilingual knowledge base in JSM

-Now you can watch the fruits of your work in your newly multilingual Jira Service Management.
+Now you can watch the fruits of your labor in your newly multilingual Jira Service Management.
 Here’s how:

 1. In your user profile in Confluence, set your language as English.